mahlenmorris/VCVRack/README.md

 to be 0.0.
 * **"<", "<=", ">" , ">=", "==", "!="** -- comparison operators.
 Most commonly used
 in IF-THEN[-ELSE] statements.
+* * Technical note: correct testing of equality or inequality in floating point numbers is [notoriously non-obvious to beginners](https://embeddeduse.com/2019/08/26/qt-compare-two-floats/) (and even experts).
+For example, in previous versions of BASICally, "3.1" does NOT equal "31 * .1"!
+* * As of version 2.0.14, BASICally uses an ever-so-slightly looser definition of equality, as described at the end of the essay linked above.
+For most uses this will work exactly as before and be less prone to surprises like this example.
+* * But if you find yourself comparing two numbers and you want differences of 0.00001V to matter, I'll suggest that instead of writing "a == b", you use "a <= b AND a >= b", which does not invoke the looser definition.
 * **"and", "or", "not"** -- Boolean logic operators.
 For purposes of these, a zero value is treated as **FALSE**, and *any non-zero value* is treated as **TRUE**.